 2) Fixed price packages with all-inclusive clicks and management fees

 The all-inclusive packages tend to be aimed at smaller companies that want to spend less than £1,000 per month for everything.
-This service is often offered by large Google Authorised Resellers (such as BT and Yell).
+This service is often offered by larger Google Partners (such as Yell), who have hundreds or thousands of clients, spending only a few hundred pounds each per month.

 Note: With an all-inclusive fee you may not be able to determine how much of your budget is spent on clicks and how much is being spent on the management fee, so where possible you should look for transparent reporting or a minimum number of clicks per month.
 You must also watch out for dubious schemes where the amount you actually pay is equivalent to very high costs per clicks.

-You need to identify a PPC specialist or agency that will provide a suitable service for your company.
+You need to identify a PPC agency or specialist that will provide a suitable service for your company.
 PPC agencies vary considerably in size and expertise, so they will usually specialise in providing service to clients with a certain ad spend.

 1) Freelancers and small/newer agencies: